2024 NCAA Division I women's ice hockey tournament

 The 2024 NCAA National Collegiate women's ice hockey tournament was a single-elimination tournament by eleven schools to determine the national champion of women's NCAA Division I college ice hockey.
 This was the third year the tournament features an expanded field of 11 teams.
 The first round and quarterfinals were played on the campuses of the top 4 seeded teams on March 14 and 16, 2024, while the Frozen Four was played on March 22 and 24, 2024 at the Whittemore Center in Durham, New Hampshire.
-The Ohio State Buckeyes defeated the Wisconsin Badgers 1–0 to claim their 2nd national championship.
+Stonehill and UConn each made the NCAA tournament for the first time in school history.
+For the second straight year, the Ohio State Buckeyes and Wisconsin Badgers met for the national championship, and Ohio State defeated Wisconsin 1–0 to claim their 2nd national championship.

 Qualifying teams

 In the third year under this qualification format, the winners of all five Division I conference tournaments received automatic berths to the NCAA tournament.
 The other six teams were selected at-large.The top five teams are seeded.